Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @willamettevalleyvineyards

 The winery is open daily for tastings, but bookings are highly recommended as it can get busy.
-A daily flight costs $15 per person, while a reserve flight costs $20 per person.
-A tasting experience lasts for 90 minutes and includes an explanation of the winery’s intriguing history.
+Flights generally start around $20 to $30 per person, depending on the tier.
+A tasting experience typically lasts for 90 minutes and includes an explanation of the winery’s intriguing history and dedication to sustainability.

-You can also enjoy some delicious food made by the winery’s award-winning head chef.
-All ingredients are locally sourced to ensure you receive only the highest quality and freshest dishes.
+You can also enjoy some delicious food made by the winery’s culinary team.
+All ingredients are locally sourced to ensure you receive only the highest quality and freshest dishes designed to pair perfectly with their Pinot Noir.

 Willamette Valley Vineyards 3